 And this is where Option 4 is worth considering before you tackle your next big financial challenge like increasing your savings rate or upping your investment contributions.

 The Value of Taking a Break to Review Your Financial Life

 If you just paid off a ton of debt, that likely took a lot of work, effort, commitment, and dedication.

-Breaks are good and healthy for us because they allow us the chance to get some space and perspective on what we just experienced.
+Breaks are good and healthy for us because they allow us the chance to get some space and perspective on what we experience.
 That perspective is critical when it comes to making decisions about what’s next in your life after debt.

-You might have had other goals when you started paying off debt — but do they still align with what you want for your life now?
+You might have had other goals when you started paying off debt.
+Do they still align with what you want for your life now?
 It’s okay to cross of a completed goal and realized things you used to want don’t appeal so much anymore.

 Paying off debt has an amazing way of allowing you to see your priorities more clearly.
 You may feel like it’s time to start a family, or finally take a leap and quit your job to freelance instead.

 Or you might find that it’s finally time to bump your retirement savings up or get serious about financial freedom.